 - Allow them to dry again before use.

-- To combat odors between wearings, fill an old sock or pantyhose with baking soda, coffee grounds or both.
+- To combat odors between wearings, fill an old sock or pantyhose with baking soda, fresh coffee grounds or both.

 - Tie the end of the socks or pantyhose to make pouch.